£159 Find Cheap Flights from Los Angeles to Scotland

 • Those travelers looking for the cheapest flight options can consider booking direct flights with Air Canada or a flight with a layover operated by WestJet.
 There are also cheap options that involve a flight and bus bundle which can be booked through KAYAK.

-Reviews of the top airline flying from Los Angeles to Scotland
+Reviews of the top airlines flying from Los Angeles to Scotland

 See real verified KAYAK customer reviews for airlines flying from Los Angeles to Scotland.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.